paf31/blog-source/posts/2012-12-21-One-Hole-Contexts-Generalize-Diff-To-Containers.markdown

 import Data.List (maximumBy)
 ~~~

-## Longest Common Subsequences and Largest Common Subsequences
+## Longest Common Subsequences and Largest Common Substructures

-The `diff` function can be specified as follows: for lists `xs` and `ys` find the shortest edit sequence taking `xs` to `ys`.
-An edit sequence is a list of list modifications (removing elements of the first list and inserting elements of the second list).
-The dual optimization problem is to find the longest common subsequence of the two input lists.
-If we can solve one problem, then we can solve the other as well.
+The `diff` function can be specified as follows: for lists `xs` and `ys`, find the shortest edit sequence taking `xs` to `ys`.
+We can reduce the problem to finding the longest common subsequence of `xs` and `ys`: to obtain the least common subsequence, first remove a subset of elements from `xs`, and then to obtain `ys`, insert a subset of elements of `ys` into the least common subsequence.

 Ignoring optimization for the time being, let's take this as our starting point.
 We'll generalize the longest common subsequence to the largest common substructure.